Beyond-jQuery/book/manuscript/async-tasks.md

 handleNewRecord({name: 'Ray', state: 'Wisconsin'})
 ~~~~~~~

-Holy shit.
 Did we just assign the result of an asynchronous operation to a variable _without_ using a `then` block _and_ handle an error by wrapping that call in a try/catch block?
-Yes, yes we did.
+Why, yes we did!
 The above code looks almost _exactly_ like the initial example where we called a completely synchronous `saveRecord` function.
 Under the covers, this is all promises, but there's no trace of a `then` or even a `catch` block.
 Nice.
 Very nice.

 %% Rewriting our promises code w/ async functions
 %% async/await isn't perfect - you still have to define functions as async, but the syntax is _much_ simpler and more elegant.
 You can use familiar & traditional patterns to handle both async and non-async code